 Then, in 2017, astronomers witnessed the merger of two neutron stars.
 Since neutron stars have a lot of neutrons in them, the merger of two neutron stars could produce just the extreme environment needed for atoms to absorb the neutrons and grow in size to form the ultra-heavy elements.

 All the stardust that is generated from extraterrestrial activity travels to Earth via comets and asteroids.
-Did you know that 40,000 metric tons of cosmic dust falls on Earth every year and has been falling for millions of years!
+Did you know that 40,000 metric tons of cosmic dust fall on Earth every year and has been falling for millions of years!

 “Fresh” at 10 Million Years Old